atakanaltok/awesome-useful-websites/README.md

 # Awesome Useful Websites
 <p><a href="https://awesome.re" target="_blank"><img src="https://awesome.re/badge-flat.svg"></a></p>

-A hand-curated list of awesome useful websites.
+Hand-curated list of awesome useful websites

 Most of these websites are gathered from: